GIS-sys/PythonExeCrossCompile/README.md

         4) modify the `docker/docker-compose.yml` file, changing the line `- ../project:/app/project:ro` (in `services.windows-builder.volumes`) to `- /path/to/your/project:/app/project:ro`

+2) If this is your first time using this repository, use `./run.sh` to build the initial docker image and install basic components.
+Running this script for the first time may take 5-10 minutes even on high-end hardware and high-speed internet connections.
+After few minutes have passed, the docker image itself should launch, and you will be prompted to install some of the following:

+    1) Wine Mono Installer

+       It is a small window with two buttons: Cancel and Install.
+Press Install and wait for the download to end

+    2) Visual Studio

+       I didn't get the prompt last time I checked, in case you are prompted to do something - please open an issue / PR and describe the steps you were prompted to take

+    3) Python

+       Check both checkboxes ("Use admin priviliges ..." and "Add python.exe to PATH"), then click "Install Now", after installation is finished click "Close"

-2) Compile the application.
+3) Compile the application.
 There are several options, depending on what you need:

     1) only run the example without thinking:

-       Run `./compile_windows.sh`
+       Run `./run.sh`

     2) compile the project into a single .exe file, with all of the dependencies packaged inside:

-       Run `./compile_windows.sh MODE=compile-onefile`
+       Run `./run.sh MODE=compile-onefile`

     3) compile the project into a single directory, containing both `.exe` file as well as some dependencies (faster to execute, but more clumsier):

-       Run `./compile_windows.sh MODE=compile-onedir`
+       Run `./run.sh MODE=compile-onedir`

     4) if you want to compile and pass some custom arguments directly to the pyinstaller:

-       Run something like `./compile_windows.sh MODE=compile PYINSTALLERARGS="--onefile --nowindowed"` (you can of course modify the PYINSTALLERARGS argument)
+       Run something like `./run.sh MODE=compile PYINSTALLERARGS="--onefile --nowindowed"` (you can of course modify the PYINSTALLERARGS argument)

+4) Run the application:

+    1)

-3) Run `./compile_windows.sh MODE=run-onefile MAINARGS="..."` (or MODE=run-onedir if was compiled with compile-onedir) where MAINARGS contains arguments for main.exe.
-For example: `./compile_windows.sh MODE=run MAINARGS="path_to_stl=./a.stl target_folder=./"`
+`./run.sh MODE=run-onefile MAINARGS="..."` (or MODE=run-onedir if was compiled with compile-onedir) where MAINARGS contains arguments for main.exe.
+For example: `./run.sh MODE=run MAINARGS="path_to_stl=./a.stl target_folder=./"`

-You can also set pyinstaller args through PYINSTALLERARGS arg for compile_windows.sh script
+You can also set pyinstaller args through PYINSTALLERARGS arg for run.sh script